zxlin/bitnami-docker-redis/README.md

 # Configuration

+## Loading a custom module during initialization

+When the container is initialized, it will load the Redis modules with extensions .so located at `/docker-entrypoint-modules.d/`.

+In order to have your custom modules inside the docker image you can mount them as a volume.

 ## Disabling Redis commands

 For security reasons, you may want to disable some commands.
 You can specify them by using the following environment